Soumya-Kushwaha/SoundScape/README.md

 # 🎵 SoundScape 🎵

 Welcome to **SoundScape**!
 Dive into the world of real-time sound visualization and transform your audio experiences into stunning visual displays.
+SoundScape is an innovative project that provides various visualizations of audio features.
+It includes multiple visualizers such as Amplitude-Frequency Visualizer, Depth-Perspective Visualizer, Energy-Frequency Visualizer, and now, the new Chroma Feature Visualizer.

+## Introduction
+SoundScape offers real-time audio analysis and visualization tools that help users understand different audio characteristics through intuitive visual representations.
+It is designed for musicians, audio engineers, educators, and audio enthusiasts.

 ## 🌟 Features